ADesprets/faststart/labs/lab2.md

  ![](https://ibm-apiconnect.github.io/faststart/images/europe2017/lab2/2-8-2.png)

-### 2.9 Calling the Payments API to initiate the payment
+### 2.9 Calling the Payments API to initiate the Payment

 Everything is now set up from a financial institution perspective (the APIs are published) and from a third party provider perspective (an application is registered and subscribed to the APIs).
 It is therefore time to start testing the end-to-end flow of making a payment.